Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Global Gauge Symmetries as the Physical Gauge Group

 where ${\bf x}\in\mathbb{R}^3$.
-We denote the subgroup of maps that satisfy this condition by $\mathcal{G}^\infty$, a notation used already in \autocite{Friedman:1983at,Friedman:1983au}.
+However, this statement was rather imprecise and has been rederived completely rigorously, including precise fall-off rates, in \autocite{borsboom}.
+We denote the subgroup of maps $M\to G$ that asymptote to the identity by $\mathcal{G}^\infty$, a notation used already in \autocite{Friedman:1983at,Friedman:1983au}.
 It is important to note that, in order to even be able to speak of the identity at infinity, we need a section or frame, i.e.~a trivialization, of the bundle at infinity.
 In fact, condition \eqref{gaugetranscondition} already assumes a trivialization of the the bundle everywhere, since a gauge transformation can only be viewed as a map $\Sigma\to G$ when one has a section $\Sigma\to P$.
 One may worry, therefore, that imposing this condition already amounts to some form of breaking of gauge-invariance.
 However, we must keep in mind that a choice of section actually induces an \textit{isomorphism} between $\mathcal{G}(P):=\text{Aut}(P)$ and $C^\infty(\Sigma,G)$.
 Thus, condition \eqref{gaugetranscondition} induces a gauge-independent definition of the subgroup $\mathcal{G}^\infty$ by translating this condition back to $\mathcal{G}(P)$ through the isomorphism with $C^\infty(\Sigma,G)$.
 The form of the isomorphism depends on the choice of section, but the resulting subgroup $\mathcal{G}^\infty\subset \mathcal{G}(P)$ does not.
-Of course, this does assume that $P$ is trivializable, but on a Cauchy surface isomorphic to $\R^3$ that will always be the case.
+Of course, this does assume that $P$ is trivializable, but on a Cauchy surface isomorphic to $\R^3$ that is automatically the case.